hyperledger/indy-hipe/README.md

   - In most cases, the FCP period is quiet, and the HIPE is either merged or closed.
 However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the HIPE goes back into development mode.
+  - Once the HIPE is merged, add it to the online documentation by including a relative link to it in the `index.rst` file.

 ## The HIPE lifecycle
 [The HIPE lifecycle]: #the-hipe-lifecycle